Racist yearbook photo went unnoticed by busy med students

 “The yearbook comes out in the fall when you’re gone,” said Marsh, who roomed with Northam for two years before graduating in 1983.

 The half page that Northam was allotted in the yearbook includes three pictures, including one of him in a suit.
 A fourth photo shows a man in blackface standing next to a person in a full KKK costume.
 At a news conference Saturday, Northam remarked that a former, unidentified classmate told him he thought “numerous pages” of the yearbook had received the wrong photos.
+At the same time, however, Northam acknowledged that he wore blackface to imitate Michael Jackson at a dance contest in Texas decades ago.

-The offensive image was one of at least three blackface photos in the yearbook’s 1984 edition.
-One photo in the yearbook, which was reviewed by an Associated Press reporter, shows a man in blackface, dressed up as a woman wearing a wig.
+The offensive yearbook image was one of at least three blackface photos in the 1984 publication, which was reviewed by an Associated Press reporter.
+One image shows a man in blackface, dressed up as a woman wearing a wig.
 A caption reads: “‘Baby Love,’ who ever thought Diana Ross would make it to Medical School!”

-Calling the photos “shockingly abhorrent,” school leaders said have commissioned an investigation into all past yearbooks and the school’s culture.
+Calling the photos “shockingly abhorrent,” school leaders said they have commissioned an investigation into all past yearbooks and the school’s culture.
 The investigation will be led by high-powered attorney Richard Cullen, a former Virginia attorney general and a former U.S. Attorney in Virginia who directed investigations into financial institutions and defense contractors, the school said in a statement.

 The photo became public after it was published Friday on the conservative website Big League Politics.
 The site’s editor-in-chief, Patrick Howley, who wrote the article, said the photo was brought to his attention that day by a tipster who was upset with Northam saying he supported a bill loosening restrictions on late-term abortions.